mach25/permissions_by_term/README.txt

 on node display.
 The module hides nodes on a view, if they are displayed by teaser display mode.
 3., To restrict the access to related nodes, you need to setup a field in your specific content type.
-This node has to be a "taxonomy term relation" and you have to use the following machine name: field_secured_areas.
+This field has to be a "taxonomy term relation" and you have to use the following machine name: "field_secured_areas".
 If you've done so, the module will check if the node's visitor has access to the taxonomy terms, which are assigned to this node.